cloudmaven/documentation/pages/ccs/ccs_OOI.md

 ### HD Video Data

 Tim Crone at LDEO is working with Aaron Marburg at APL.
 Tim has set up a [platform](https://chiron.ldeo.columbia.edu) to provide co-located processing and storage of HD video data.
 Transfer to cloud would require a cost evaluation; and likewise with broadband hydrophone data.

 ### OOI M2M with real-time data visualization

+...and other inspirational material provided by Friedrich Knuth...

 [IPython notebook](https://github.com/friedrichknuth/m2m_demo), documentation pending.
 The notebooks gets at the basic data